An Introduction to Blockchain

 In the past couple of years, banks and financial institutions have been betting on this technology to provide a reliable alternative to systems that depend on intermediaries and third-party validation of transactions.
 Their goal is to leverage blockchain’s distributed ledger approach to create a system that decentralizes trust.
 This can significantly reduce all types of transaction fees while ensuring shorter processing timelines.

 Governments, the world’s largest financial institutions, global banks, and other financial organizations are investing in proof-of-concept projects internally.
-They’re using trial and error deployments within limited parameters to create efficiencies.
+They’re using trial and error deployments with limited parameters to create efficiencies.

-In Analysts’s view, the key considerations for exploring the adoption of blockchain as a viable alternative for the financial sector are:
+In our view, the key considerations for exploring the adoption of blockchain as a viable alternative for the financial sector are:

 - Identify opportunities for innovation